TERREMEMBER/znbase/docs/content/stable/develop/realworld-apps/ecommerce-app.md

 ## Overview

-Yugastore is a sample, full-stack online bookstore, or more generally, an e-commerce app built on top of YugabyteDB.
+Yugastore is a sample, full-stack online bookstore, or more generally, an e-commerce app built on top of ZNbaseDB.
 It is a cloud native, distributed app built on a microservices architecture.
-YugabyteDB simplifies the development of such apps by providing a SQL-like API (based on Cassandra Query Language) and a Redis-API on top of a common database.
+ZNbaseDB simplifies the development of such apps by providing a SQL-like API (based on Cassandra Query Language) and a Redis-API on top of a common database.
 The app can be deployed and run on VMs or using StatefulSets in Kubernetes.

-You can browse the [Yugastore source-code on GitHub](https://github.com/yugabyte/yugastore).
+You can browse the [Yugastore source-code on GitHub](https://github.com/ZNbase/yugastore).
 It is fully open-source.

 ![Yugastore app screenshot](/images/develop/realworld-apps/ecommerce-app/yugastore-app-screenshots.png)